Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Application: Flat FLRW Universe

+The solution proportional to~$\tau^{-5/3}$ dies out quickly.
+Thus, large-scale relative density perturbations evolve nearly proportionally to~$\tau^{2/3}$, which is close to the solution~(\ref{eq:fluct-p-is-nul}) for a pressureless fluid.
+However, since $\vartheta_\een^\phys(\tau) =-\tfrac{7}{9}\tau^{-4/3}$, (\ref{eq:sol-theta-phys}), there is a pressure-gradient-driven fluid flow.
+Therefore, the solution~(\ref{eq:new-dust-53-adiabatic-e}) is invalid for a pressureless fluid.
+As shown in Sec.\,\ref{sec:newt-limit}, the equations for scalar perturbations~(\ref{subeq:pertub-gi-flat}) are, for a pressureless fluid, reduced to a single equation, namely the time-independent Poisson equation~(\ref{eq:poisson}).

-A comparison of the solutions~(\ref{eq:new-dust-53-adiabatic-e}) and~(\ref{eq:sol-74c1c2}) reveals that the solution ${\propto\tau^{2/3}}$ is a consequence of the homogeneous part of Eq.~(\ref{eq:alg-mat-dom-delta}).
-The solution $\propto\tau^{-5/3}$ is the particular solution to the inhomogeneous equation.
-This solution can only be obtained if the covariant divergence $\vartheta_{\een}$ is taken into account, as demonstrated in Appendix~\ref{app:era-after-decoupling}.
-In contrast to the standard equation~(\ref{eq:delta-standard}), the quantity $\vartheta_{\een}$ is included in Eq.~(\ref{dde-dn-de}).
-The presence of the gauge constant~$C$, precludes the derivation of solution~(\ref{eq:new-dust-53-adiabatic-e}) from the system~(\ref{subeq:algemene-vergelijkingen-mat-dom}).
+A comparison of the solutions~(\ref{eq:new-dust-53-adiabatic-e}) and~(\ref{eq:sol-74c1c2}) reveals that the solution proportional to~$\tau^{2/3}$ in~(\ref{eq:new-dust-53-adiabatic-e}) is also a solution to the homogeneous part of Eq.\,(\ref{eq:alg-mat-dom-delta}).
+The solution proportional to~$\tau^{-5/3}$ is the particular solution to the inhomogeneous equation.
+This solution can only be obtained if the covariant divergence~$\vartheta_{\een}$ is taken into account, as demonstrated in Appendix\;\ref{app:era-after-decoupling}.
+Since in the standard equation~(\ref{eq:standaard-after-dec}) $\vartheta_{\een}=0$ (i.e., no fluid flow), it does not produce growing density perturbations.